Little River Band: 1998–present

 In September 2015, Little River Band received Casino Musical Entertainer of the Year at the Annual G2E Awards ceremony at the Hard Rock Hotel in Las Vegas.
 As of 2017, LRB continue to tour, mostly in the US, performing more than 80 concerts annually and re-recording earlier material.
 When asked about LRB's Hits Revisited album, Birtles disparaged it saying, "That to me is the comedy album ...
 They re-arranged all the songs and it's bloody awful.
 They're nothing more than a tribute band."
 Also in 2017, Little River Band blocked Australia from its official website.
 Australian access to the band's Facebook page was also blocked.

 On 13 November 2017, Birtles on Australian talk show Studio 10 confirmed that the founders would not reunite, saying that "Once [BSG] folded we all realised it wasn't going to go any further than that.
-It's unfortunate how we lost the name and everything, but if its ruled in the court that way all you can do is walk away from it."
+It's unfortunate how we lost the name and everything, but if it's ruled in the court that way all you can do is walk away from it."

 In February 2018, Herring in Everyone Loves Guitar disclosed that "We actually re-recorded all the hits and I'll say without any shame that I tried to make it sound as close to the originals as possible by bringing in background singers that actually sounded like those guys did 30-40 years ago.
 I'm pretty proud of it."

 Nashville musician Colin Whinnery was recruited to replace Hind on vocals and guitar in 2018, consequently there are no Australians in Little River Band.

-In January 2019, an agent for Goble, Birtles and Shorrock applied to the Australian Trademark Office to register "Little River Band" as a trademark.
+In January 2019 an agent for Goble, Birtles and Shorrock applied to the Australian Trademark Office to register "Little River Band" as a trademark.
 Little River Band Pty Ltd had current registered trademarks for "Little River Band".
-The application sought to have the existing Little River Band trademarks removed, alleging non-use in the three year period ending December 2018.
+The application sought to have the existing Little River Band trademarks removed, alleging non-use in the three-year period ending in December 2018.
 On 17 May 2021 the Australian Trademark Office ruled in favour of Little River Band Pty Ltd's opposition to the application for removal of their "Little River Band" trademarks.

 From May 2020 major music and streaming platforms such as iTunes recognise the original Little River Band as a separate entity to the latter band.
 On 18 September 2020, Birtles, Briggs, Goble and Shorrock participated in a video-conference where they discussed the formation and early history of the band.

 In November 2020 the current lineup released Black Tie which features Little River Band's greatest hits performed with an orchestra (arranged by keyboardist Marion) recorded at a series of concerts with the Craig Turley Rock Symphony.
 This followed the concept of the album Backstage Pass recorded by the original members of the band in 1978 with the Adelaide Symphony Orchestra.